HMS Berwick (F115): Design and construction

 The Rothesay class was an improved version of the Whitby-class anti-submarine frigate, with nine Rothesays ordered in the 1954–55 shipbuilding programme for the Royal Navy to supplement the six Whitbys.

 Berwick was 370 ft 0 in long overall and 360 ft 0 in between perpendiculars, with a beam of 41 ft 0 in and a draught of 13 ft 6 in.
 The Rothesays were powered by the same Y-100 machinery used by the Whitby-class.
 Two Babcock & Wilcox water-tube boilers fed steam at 550 psi and 850 F to two sets of geared steam turbines which drove two propeller shafts, fitted with large (2 ft diameter) slow-turning propellers.
 The machinery was rated at 30000 shp, giving a speed of 29.5 kn.
 Crew was about 212 officers and men.

 A twin 4.5-inch (113 mm) Mark 6 gun mount was fitted forward, with 350 rounds of ammunition carried.
 It was originally intended to fit a twin 40 mm L/70 Bofors anti-aircraft mount aft, but in 1957 it was decided to fit the Seacat anti-aircraft missile instead.
 Seacat was not yet ready, and Berwick was completed with a single L/60 40 mm Bofors mount aft as a temporary anti-aircraft armament.
 The design anti-submarine armament consisted of twelve 21-inch torpedo-tubes (eight fixed and two twin rotating mounts) for Mark 20E Bidder homing anti-submarine torpedoes, backed up by two Limbo anti-submarine mortars fitted aft.
 The Bidder homing torpedoes proved unsuccessful however, being too slow to catch modern submarines, and the torpedo tubes were soon removed.

 The ship was fitted with a Type 293Q surface/air search radar on the foremast, with a Type 277 height-finding radar on a short mast forward of the foremast.
 A Mark 6M fire control system (including a Type 275 radar) for the 4.5 inch guns was mounted above the ship's bridge, while a Type 974 navigation radar was also fitted.
 The ship's sonar fit consisted of Type 174 search, Type 170 fire control sonar for Limbo and a Type 162 sonar for classifying targets on the sea floor.

 Berwick was laid down at Harland & Wolff's Belfast shipyard on 16 June 1958, was launched on 15 December 1959 and completed on 1 June 1961.
 She was the tenth ship of that name to serve with the Royal Navy.

 Operational service

-From 1961 to 1963 Berwick was leader of the 5th Frigate Squadron.
+From 1961 to 1963 Berwick was leader of the 5th Frigate Squadron, under the command of Captain David Dunbar-Nasmith.

 On 16 November 1962, a Westland Whirlwind helicopter from the aircraft carrier with five men aboard, including the politicians Lord Windlesham and John Cronin crashed off St Davids Head.
 Berwick took part in search operations after the crash, and while three survivors (including Cronin) were rescued by helicopters, Lord Windlesham's body was not found.